 One can grow into becoming a better person – or a despicable human being.

 One can contribute to the destruction of others – or to the well-being of many.

 As in everything human, there are paradoxes involved in the experience of these needs.
-A person may have a strong need for certainty, but also a strong need for uncertainty, and therefore might constantly suffer an inner conflict as to which need is most important to satisfy.
+A person may have a strong need for certainty, but also a strong need for uncertainty, and therefore might always suffer an inner conflict as to which need is most important to satisfy.
 The need for significance is often contradictory with the need for love.
-It’s difficult to love someone who constantly has to feel significantly important.
-That is why so many successful people, who satisfy their need for significance, have trouble in their close relationships and often feel that they are not truly loved.”
+It’s challenging to love someone who continually has to feel significantly important.
+That is why so many successful people, who satisfy their need for significance, have trouble in their close relationships, and often feel that they are not truly loved.”